Within our wide range of trail and running gear, explore our sunglasses for trail and running.

 - Improved contrast and clarity

-What are the key criteria for choosing trail/running sunglasses?
+What are the criteria for choosing trail/running sunglasses?

-When choosing a pair of trail sunglasses, the primary challenge of running lies in the constant motion — the repeated small jolts at every stride — which puts real strain on how well your sunglasses stay on your face.
-It is therefore essential to look for a frame design that guarantees an excellent fit.
-At the nose, make sure the nose piece is made from a softer, more flexible material such as rubber or silicone so the whole thing grips the skin properly.
-For the temples, make sure the part in contact with your head is also made from rubber or silicone, which will ensure a secure fit.
-Running means perspiration and intense body heat.
-And perspiration means the risk of fogging.
-The solution lies in the choice of frame, which should allow good ventilation on the inside of the lenses or feature an anti-fog coating.
-Choose a frame that is neither too closed nor too bulky, so air can circulate freely.
-The best compromise is often a frame without a lower rim beneath the lenses.
-Race conditions can cause splashes, impacts or falls.
+When choosing a pair of trail sunglasses, the first constraint of running lies in the constant motion of small sharp jolts at every stride, which puts the fit of the sunglasses on your face under serious stress.
+It is therefore essential to look for a frame design that guarantees an excellent hold.
+At the nose bridge, make sure it is made from a more flexible material, such as rubber or silicone, so the whole thing adheres well to the skin.
+For the arms, make sure the part in contact with the head is also made of rubber or silicone, which will ensure a secure fit.
+Running means sweat and high body heat.
+And sweat means the risk of fogging.
+The solution lies in the choice of frame, which must allow good ventilation on the inside of the lenses or come with an anti-fog treatment.
+Choose a frame that is neither too enclosed nor too bulky, so that air can circulate freely.
+The best compromise is often a rimless design under the lenses.
+Race conditions can cause projections, impacts or falls.
 Polycarbonate lenses provide perfect impact resistance.
-In terms of shape, opt for curved, wraparound sunglasses, which have the advantage of widening your field of vision at the top.
-Good to know: choose slim, curved temples, which are better suited to wearing with a headband or a cap.
+For shape, go for sunglasses with a curved and wraparound profile, which has the advantage of widening the upper field of vision.
+Good to know: choose slim, curved arms, which are better suited to wearing a headband or a cap.

-Don't wait any longer — kit yourself out at CimAlp with the best gear for greater comfort and enjoyment.
-You can also get advice on preparing your races and your kit by getting in touch with us.
-The whole CimAlp team is at your service.
+Don't wait any longer — gear up with CimAlp for the best equipment and greater comfort and enjoyment.
+You can also get ready for your races and prepare your kit using our expert advice.
+It couldn't be simpler: just get in touch with us.
+The entire CimAlp team is at your service.

-Looking to complete your trail gear, check out our trail shoes and discover our adaptive drop concept, explore our range of trail backpacks, running headlamps and trail poles.
+Looking to complete your trail gear, think about our trail shoes and explore our concept of adaptive drop, check out our range of trail backpacks, running headlamps and trail poles.

 Complete your trail outfit with our running socks, our compression and recovery sleeves, or our running beanies and gloves for your winter outings, or our caps and neck gaiters for sunny days.

-Also check out our range of hiking sunglasses, our ski masks and sunglassesi, our lifestyle sunglasses, our sunglasses category 4 lenses, that are technical, high-end and stylish to effectively protect you from UV rays.
+Also explore our range of hiking sunglasses, our ski masks and sunglassesi, our lifestyle sunglasses, our category 4 lens sunglasses, which are at once technical, high-end and stylish to effectively protect you from UV rays.